redwoodjs/redwood/.github/actions/set-up-rsc-kitchen-sink-project/README.md

 This action copies a RW project with Streaming SSR and RSC support already set up.
 It's used for RSC smoke tests.

-It copies the `__fixtures__/test-project-rsc-external-packages-and-cells` project, runs `yarn install` and `project:copy`.
+It copies the `__fixtures__/test-project-rsc-kitchen-sink` project, runs `yarn install` and `project:copy`.
 Finally it builds the rw app.

 ## Testing/running locally

 Go into the github actions folder
-`cd .github/actions/set-up-rsc-external-packages-and-cells-project`
+`cd .github/actions/set-up-rsc-kitchen-sink-project`

-Then run the following command to execute the action `node setUpRscExternalPackagesProjectLocally.mjs`
+Then run the following command to execute the action `node setUpRscKitchenSinkProjectLocally.mjs`

 ## Design

 The main logic of the action is in the `../actionsLib.mjs` file.
 To be able to run that code both on GitHub and locally it uses dependency injection.
-The injection is done by `setupRscExternalPackagesProjectLocally.mjs` for when you want to run the action on your own machine and by `setupRscExternalPackagesProjectGitHib.mjs` when it's triggered by GitHub CI.
+The injection is done by `setupRscKitchenSinkProjectLocally.mjs` for when you want to run the action on your own machine and by `setupRscKitchenSinkProjectGitHib.mjs` when it's triggered by GitHub CI.

 When doing further changes to the code here it's very important to keep the DI scripts as light on logic as possible.
 Ideally all logic is kept to